|

 The

-reason HSP doesn't work well as a concept for me is because I feel I get the
+reason HSP doesn't work so well as a concept for me is because I feel I get

-same information (but better!) via Beebe's archetypes.
+similar but better information via Beebe's archetypes.
 Truthfully, I

 believe we're all sensitive with some aspect of our selves.
 I

-don't believe any type owns the corner on sensitivity, yet some types feel
+don't believe any type owns the corner on sensitivity, yet some types believe

 Revisiting